rieder91/oop/README.md

  - Assignment 3
    - judging our own code quality
    - writing assertions

 ## WIP
+ - Assignment 4
+   - generics, interfaces and inheritance
+   - using classes that are not type-safe on purpose -_-

 ## TODO
- - Assignment 4 - 9
+ - Assignment 5 - 9

 ## Syllabus
  - Überblick über das objektorientierte Programmierparadigma und entsprechende Programmiersprachen